t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 7. Linkage - is about when information of two of more IoT systems is combined so that a broader view on the personal data is created.

 When IoT systes are deployed, the above issues should be considered to ensure that private data remains private.
 How this is achieved remains an open issue.

+## Data leakage {#sec7-10}

+IoT devices are resource contrained and often deployed in unattended environments or can just be bought in the Internet.
+Therefore, an attacker can have direct access to the device and apply more advance techniques that a traditional black box model does not consider such as side-channel attacks or code disassembly.
+By doing this, the attacker can try to retrieve data such as:

+1. long term keys that might be used perform attacks on devices deployed in other locations.
+2. source code that might let the user determine bugs or find exploits to perform other types of attacks, or just sell it,
+3. propiertary algorithms that could be counterfeited or modified to perform advanced attacks.

+Protection against such data leakage patterns is not trivial since devices are inherently resource-constrained.
+An open question is which techniques can be used to protect IoT devices in such a strong attack model.

+## Trustworthy IoT Operation {#sec7-11}

+Flaws in the design and implementation of a secure IoT device and network can lead to secure vulnerabilities.
+An example is a flaw is the distribution of an Internet-connected IoT device in which a default password is used in all devices.
+Many IoT devices can be found in the Internet by means of tools such as Shodan, and if they have any vulnerability, it can then be exploited at scale, e.g., to launch DDoS attacks.
+This is not fiction but reality as Dyn, a mayor DNS was attacked by means of a DDoS attack originated from a large IoT botnet composed of thousands of compromised IP-cameras.
+Open questions in this area are:

+1. How to prevent large scale vulnerabilties in IoT devices?
+2. How to prevent attackers from exploiting vulnerabilities in IoT devices at large scale?
+3. If the vulnerability has been exploited, how do we stop a large scale attack before any damage is caused?

 # Next Steps towards a Flexible and Secure Internet of Things {#sec8}